gregfromstl/gregfromstl/README.md

 Hello!
-I've been working in crypto since 2020 on anything and everything that promotes individual autonomy and personal freedom.
+I've been working in crypto since 2020, focused on anything and everything that promotes individual autonomy and personal freedom.

 I'm currently building tools for developers at [thirdweb](https://thirdweb.com).